romgenie/tic-tak-toe-2/README.md

 - `TTT_DATA_CLEAN` (defaults to `data_clean/` in repo)

 The repo root can be overridden with `TTT_REPO_ROOT`.
-Otherwise, the nearest parent containing `.git/` is used; falling back to the package location.
+Otherwise, the nearest parent containing `.git/` is used; falling back to the current working directory (never site-packages).

 ## Contributing & CI